-A descriptive case study of ESL teachers' beliefs about and pedagogy in computer-assisted writing instruction DISSERTATION
+A descriptive case study of ESL teachers' beliefs about and pedagogy in computer-assisted writing instruction

 Yousef Hamza Almozaini, Indiana University of Pennsylvania, United States

 Earlier research has been inconclusive in describing how teachers of English as a second language (ESL) actually teach in contexts of computer-assisted writing instruction (CAWI).
 This dissertation reports the methodology and findings of a case study that examined the pedagogy, technology, beliefs, and contextual factors of three ESL teachers who taught their writing courses with computers.
 This study also examined ten computer-assisted language learning (CALL) teachers' pedagogy, technology, and beliefs about CAWI.

 Patterns emerged from a triangulation of data which included interviews with three ESL teachers and their students, interviews with ten CALL teachers, live classroom observations, video recording of the writing classes, the researcher's journal, and relevant documents.
 The patterns which emerged from within and across the data provided a basis for thick descriptions of these three teachers at work.